ebowwa/nextjs-monorepo/README.md

 # Next.js Monorepo

-This monorepo consolidates multiple Next.js projects into a single repository for easier management.
+This monorepo consolidates 15 Next.js projects into a single repository for easier management.

 ## Structure